smallsco/mojave/README.md

 (On the official 2016 game server, the ID is generated when a snake is registered with the server, and remains the same for all games.
 Most snakes hard-code this ID into their application code and use it to identify themselves in the list of snakes sent by the server on each request.
 For this reason, when using a 2016-API snake with Mojave, you will need to look through the snake's source code, find its' ID, and specify it when adding the snake.)

+Finally, setting the snake type to `robosnake` will place a built-in copy of the infamous [Redbrick Robosnake](http://github.com/rdbrck/bountysnake2017) into that slot, without requiring you to set up your own server or even have an internet connection!
+Be warned, this snake is very tough!!

 ## Configuration